 With numerous changes in your body, it becomes slightly susceptible to external infections.
 The typical viruses and influenza can reach your fetus through the placenta.
 These can cause critical damage to the budding baby.
 Hence, around winter, extra precautions are required.
-It’s best to avoid public transport so that you are away from crowds and random people.
-In case you are still working, use nasal ointment drops such as oxolin, garlic-onion oil, and so.
-These may give off a strong smell but are a huge defence against inhaling the viruses.
+It’s best to avoid public transport to be away from crowds and random people.
+In case you are still working, use nasal ointment drops, such as oxolin and garlic-onion oil.
+These may give off a strong smell but are a huge defence against inhaling viruses.
 Make sure your workplace is hygienic and clean and free from sick colleagues.

-Your baby at 2 months pregnant is just in the very initial stages of taking a human form.
+Your baby, at 2 months pregnant, is just in the very initial stages of taking a human form.
 A 2 months pregnant ultrasound at this stage will reveal your loved one to look no different from an extra-terrestrial of a different planet.
-They usually resemble a curved tube, with a head at one end, and buttocks at the other.
+They usually resemble a curved tube, with a head at one end and buttocks at the other.
 This tube is where the spinal cord begins to develop, along with the placenta.
 As tiny as it might seem, the baby’s growth in the 2nd month of pregnancy is nearly ten thousand times the very first stage of its existence.
-The features of the face, including the eyes, nose, ears begin to slowly appear on the head, while the forehead stays gigantic.
+The face features, including the eyes, nose, and ears, begin to slowly appear on the head, while the forehead stays gigantic.
 Your doctor might make you listen to your baby’s heartbeat around the 6th week of pregnancy.
-In this period, genitals and limbs also form although they are barely distinguishable.
-Most of the organs of the body have already commenced development by this stage.
+In this period, genitals and limbs also form, although barely distinguishable.
+Most of the body organs have already commenced development by this stage.

 Tests 2 Month Pregnant Women Should Perform

-By the initial months of pregnancy, many budding mothers do visit their doctors or a maternity clinic.
+By the initial months of pregnancy, many budding mothers visit their doctors or a maternity clinic.
 Your weight and blood pressure are primarily checked for normalcy.
-These are followed up with collecting blood and urine samples for a general analysis.
-These include checking for sugar and protein, as well as diseases such as AIDS and syphilis.
-A body checkup might also be conducted, as well as examinations by ENT doctors, dentists and others.
+These are followed up by collecting blood and urine samples for a general analysis.
+These include checking for sugar and protein and diseases such as AIDS and syphilis.
+A body checkup might also be conducted, and examinations by ENT doctors, dentists, etc., are also done.
 Your gynaecologist will ask you for a vaginal smear examination.

-These tests and some others are required to check a normal progress in pregnancy.
-Haemostasis check ensures the coagulation capability of your blood is normal.
+These tests and some others are required to check normal progress in pregnancy.
+A haemostasis check ensures the coagulation capability of your blood is normal.
 Physical checks for swelling and varicose veins will also be conducted.
-If you and your husband fall within a certain blood group combination, additional analytical test for immunoglobulins might be required.
+If you and your husband fall within a certain blood group combination, an additional analytical test for immunoglobulins might be required.
 If you suffer from thyroid problems, this is the type to meet your endocrinologist and get yourself checked.

 Diet during 2nd Month Pregnancy